clux/modul8/examples/Readme.md

     app::app
      └───shared::

+### npm Example
+Showing basic npm integration with backbone and its underscore dependency.

 ### Simple Example
 jQuery integration using arbiters for the global variable and waits for the DOM with the `jQuery()` function.
 It also contains a sample MVC application structure.
 That it funnels some data through.